 There will likely be a licensed notary involved who’ll require that you swear you are who you say you are.
 Take a valid driver’s license or passport for ID.
 Carry a secondary ID as well, just in case.

 Closing documents are legally binding agreements.
 Ensure you keep the paperwork error-free or you can derail your sale and be forced to re-list your house.

 Opt for the following ways to sell your home fast in Ohio:

-- Selling a House AS IS in Ohio: Selling a house as is in Ohio means the buyer accepts the property in the existing condition.
+- Selling a House As Is in Ohio: Selling a house as is in Ohio means the buyer accepts the property in its existing condition.
 Read further to know how selling “as is” works in Ohio.

-- Companies that Buy Houses for Cash in Ohio: Sell your distressed properties with Companies that Buy Houses for Cash.
+- Cash for Homes Ohio: Sell your distressed properties with Companies that Buy Houses for Cash.
 Discover the top companies that purchased houses for cash in Ohio.

 FSBO Alternatives You Might Consider

 If saving money is the main goal you should consider the following: